Once in a Year, Twice in a Month: Unraveling the Enigma of Linguistic Puzzles

 Q: What makes this riddle particularly effective?

 A: The riddle's effectiveness lies in its simplicity and deceptive nature.
 It appears straightforward, prompting an immediate search for a chronological or numerical answer.
-However, the solution requires a shift in thinking, revealing the power of abstract thought and creative problem-solving.
+Still, the solution requires a shift in thinking, revealing the power of abstract thought and creative problem-solving.
 Its elegance lies in its unexpected answer, emphasizing the importance of looking beyond the obvious.

 Q: Can these riddles be used in educational settings?